Marcus Collins: 2013–present

 He has appeared in Kinky Boots the musical at The Adelphi Theatre in London's West End which stars Matt Henry and Killian Donnelly.
 On 27 September 2013, after finishing with Hairspray, Collins revealed that he had left RCA and signed with a new record company: "It was all mutually agreed.
 To be honest, it just didn't feel like we were going in the same direction.
 I loved working with them, but it just got to a point where we both could go either way."
 Regarding his new album, He announced that he would be back in the recording studio "for the majority of October".
 Regarding his new album, Collins explained: "We've got about seven or eight songs that we're going to put down.
 We've got some new tracks and we've got some acoustic ones that are a little bit different.
 [Acoustic songs are] something that I've done before, but the record label I was with previously had different ideas and that's kind of why we separated."
 As of 2023, neither a new recording contract or album have been confirmed nor released.

-He latterly was on tour playing Hud in the stage show Hair.